Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Foetid

 6

-5.Granules and flakes crustlike, reddish brown to yellowish brown, composed of colorless to yellowish brown, smooth cells.
+5.Granules and flakes crustlike, reddish brown to yellowish brown; microscopically composed of smooth elements that are colorless to yellowish brown when mounted in water.

 Russula granulata

-6.Growing in sand, often near pines; cap yellowish brown or grayish yellow; stem thick and solid, flushed with purplish red; taste acrid; spore ornamentation 0.1-0.3 µ high.
+6.Growing in sand, often near pines; cap yellowish brown or grayish yellow; stem thick and solid, flushed with purplish red; taste acrid.

 6.Not completely as above.